How to view your zoetrope vinyl

 Viewing with the naked eye using a strobe light (or strobe light app)

-1. Set your strobe light (or app) to 30Hz and spin the vinyl at the speed specified for your design (33, 45, or 78 RPM).
+1. Spin your vinyl at the speed specified for your design (33, 45, or 78 RPM).

-2. Shine the strobe at the spinning record to see the animation with your own eyes.
-Make the room as dark as possible for a clearer view.
+2. Make the room as dark as possible for a clearer view.

 Tip: If you don’t have a strobe, there are free apps you can use.
 We recommend ‘Strobe Light Tachometer’ (for iPhone) & Strobily (for android).